 Per Audit Finding No. 3, the company's president stated that the sales price was the estimated fair market value for the improved vacant land at the time of transfer in 1976.
-The staff auditor searched Okeechobee County records and found a non-related party sale of 34 acres of unimproved vacant land next to the utility's service territory.
+Our staff auditor searched Okeechobee County records and found a non-related party sale of 34 acres of unimproved vacant land next to the utility's service territory.
 The sale was for \$147,322 or \$4,333 (\$147,322/34) per acre.
 The difference in price per acre is \$677 (\$5,000 - \$4,333) which can be possibly attributed to real estate market conditions at the time and the difference between improved versus unimproved land value.

-According to Audit Finding No. 3, the property transferred to Vantage contains the wastewater treatment plant, a developer maintenance shop facility and a general storage yard for boats, RVs, and other large equipment.
+According to Audit Finding No. 3, the property transferred to Vantage contains the wastewater treatment plant, a developer maintenance shop facility, and a general storage yard for boats, RVs, and other large equipment.
 When the land was transferred to Vantage, the warranty deed listed the land as 9.10 acres.
 However, the land is currently listed with the Okeechobee Property Appraiser as 8.46 acres.
-The appraiser's office stated that the small difference in property area could be attributed to methods used in the 1976 to estimate land area.
-Staff believes the 8.46 figure is probably more accurate due to current improved survey and mapping techniques.
+The appraiser's office stated that the small difference in property area could be attributed to methods used in 1976 to estimate land area.
+We believe the 8.46 figure is probably more accurate due to current improved survey and mapping techniques.
 The wastewater treatment plant is surrounded by a six foot-high chain link fence which circumscribes approximately 2.07 acres of the 8.46 acre property.

-Based on the above, Audit Finding No. 3 establishes the original cost for the land occupied by the utility's wastewater treatment plant to be \$10,350 (\$5,000 x 2.07).
+Based on the above, Audit Finding No. 3 establishes the original cost for the land occupied by the utility's wastewater treatment plant to be \$10,350 ($$5,000 \times 2.07$).
 The utility did not record any land cost in its 2005 Annual Report.
-Therefore, staff has made an adjustment to increase land by \$10,350.
+Therefore, we increase land by \$10,350.

-Non-used and Useful Plant: As discussed in Issue No. 2 of this recommendation, the utility's wastewater treatment plant should be considered 100% used and useful.
-Also, the utility's wastewater collection system should be considered 100% used and useful.
-Therefore, a used and useful adjustment is unnecessary.
+C. Non-used and Useful Plant: Because we have found both the WWTP and the utility's wastewater collection system to be 100% used and useful, a used and useful adjustment is unnecessary.

-Contributions-in-Aid-of-Construction (CIAC): The utility's 2005 Annual Report did not reflect a CIAC balance as of December 31, 2005.
+D. Contributions-in-Aid-of-Construction (CIAC): The utility's 2005 Annual Report did not reflect a CIAC balance as of December 31, 2005.
 Rule 25-30.570(1), F.A.C., states: